 Any special events need to comply with established program guidelines and be organized to allow enough time for required approvals to be obtained.
-Early Head Start may include seasonal/holiday classroom activities that reflect different cultures, ethnicities, and backgrounds of children and families in the program as well as around the globe.
-In planning activities, the classroom team, in collaboration with families, determine if activities might exclude any children.
+Head Start may include seasonal/holiday classroom activities that reflect different cultures, ethnicities, and backgrounds of children and families in the program as well as around the globe.
+In planning activities, each center/classroom, in collaboration with families, determines if activities might exclude any children.
 In such a case, staff will plan and offer other options.

-Occasionally, Early Head Start is invited to join in community holiday/cultural activities or special events.
+Occasionally, Head Start is invited to join in community holiday/cultural activities or special events.
 Staff may accept the invitation and participate as appropriate.